Background on Forms

 Setting up your forms

-When you click edit, you'll have a header at the top to edit the basic features of the form.
+When you click add or edit, you'll have a header at the top to edit the basic features of the form.
 You can change the name and the description.

 The "edit only" box means that the form will only be able to edit an existing transaction.
 It assumes that the transaction already exists in Sisu, so it allows you to remove required fields such as the client's first name or last name (because these have already been entered previously.)